 How to Heal Your Leaky Gut

-Healing your gut is not hard to do, and it is the most important first step in treating most chronic conditions.
+Healing leaky gut syndrome is not hard to do, and it is the most important first step in treating most chronic conditions.

 To simplify the process of healing the gut, I teach my patients the 4R program.
 Depending on the severity of your symptoms, it can take from about 4-6 weeks to 6 months to fully heal your gut.
 Symptom improvement is your best guide to resolution.

-3. Reinoculate: Add in a good quality probiotic to restore your gut flora.
-You want it to have a minimum of 5 billion CFUs in each dose, and a good range of Lactobacillus and Bifidobacter species.
+Add in a good quality daily probiotic to restore your gut flora with a minimum of 10 billion CFUs in each dose, and a good range of Lactobacillus and Bifidobacter species.
 Fermented foods such as miso, sauerkraut or kimchee, and pickled vegetables are also powerful and important additions to your daily diet.
 If you tolerate dairy, organic yogurt is also great for gut health; if you don't, you can consider non-dairy yogurts (i..e, cashew milk or coconut milk yogurt) if you enjoy them.

-The following supplements can be taken for up to 6 months to help to heal the intestinal lining:
+The following supplements can be taken for 3 to 6 months to help to repair and restore the intestinal lining: